Coping with cancer can be challenging. At UMC Cancer Center the Behavioral Health Team is available to help you and your family.

 - Coping with depression, anxiety, stress and more

-- Help improve the quality of your sleep
+- Help with improving the quality of your sleep

 - Emotional and grief support

-- Communicating with your doctors, friends, and/or family
+- Assistance with communicating with your doctors, friends, and/or family

-There are also several local and online support/community groups for patients and their loved ones to join.
+Several local and online support/community groups for patients and their loved ones are also available upon request.